|

 to zero. |

-couples and civil partners who are not in
+partners who are not in receipt of married

-not be liable to income tax at the higher
+to income tax at the higher or additional

 If the couple marry or register a civil